oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Client Identifier {#client-identifier}

-The authorization server issues the registered client a client identifier -- a unique string representing the registration information provided by the client.
+Every client is identified in the context of an authorization server by a client identifier -- a unique string representing the registration information provided by the client.
+The Authorization Server may itself issue the client identifier, it may also server clients whose client identifier was issued by a trusted third party.
 The client identifier is not a secret; it is exposed to the resource owner and MUST NOT be used alone for client authentication.
-The client identifier is unique to the authorization server.
+The client identifier is unique in the context of an authorization server.

 The client identifier string size is left undefined by this specification.
 The client should avoid making assumptions about the